cristhiandas/CV/README.md

 I love to learn things, when I'm stuck on a challenge I look for the possible solutions and different ways on how to solve the problems.
 I've learned this Skill at the University.

-- At the Simón Bolivar University we didn't have a Website with Guides to Study the different subjects, so I've created the website.
-It started as a Wordpress blog, then I gathered a team of students and learned how to use Filezilla to do a better work on the system.
 - In 2015 we created an official Student Group, that way The website is recognized by the Universty and it is used by most of the students.
 - The website link is http://gecousb.com.ve/ and it shows my name as the Founding President at the end of the following Link http://gecousb.com.ve/index.php/miembros/ in the "Founder Board of Directors (2016-2017)" section.